Lamassau/PiTrol/README.md

   ```

 ## How to Contribute
 Contribution can be done in a number of different forms.
-If you'd like to add new functionalty or re-implement an existing piece, send a pull request and your code will be merged into the `master` branch as soon as it gets approved by two managers.
+If you'd like to add new functionalty or re-implement an existing piece, send a pull request and your code will be merged into the `master` branch as soon as it gets approved by two reviewers.
 If you have an idea or want to invest resources, open an issue or come join us at [Gitter](https://gitter.im/PiTrolx)

 # Contributors
 Our list of contributors has everyonr who has ever invested time or resources in the project.
 [Check this list out](CONTRIBUTORS.md)